jewelpit/TheWanderer/README.md

 - Pompeia is chasing the feared bandit Lord Greltza.
 - Greltza has stolen the Heartseed that keeps the town's defender alive, and she is slowly dying.
-- Greltza will flee to the Ereshkigal Mountains, then through the Desert of Ten Thousand Dunes, before being caught on the shores of the Great Inland Sea.
+- Greltza will flee to the Ereshkigal Mountains, then through the Desert of Ten Thousand Dunes, before being caught on the shores of the Estaton, the Inland Sea.
-- While going through the Desert of Ten Thousand Dunes, Pompeia will run into the Desert Knight, a mummified Rearkip who has been stalking the desert for two hundred eighty-two years fighting bandits (as he did in life)
+- While going through the Desert of Ten Thousand Dunes, Pompeia will run into the Desert Knight, a mummified Etzeznalt who has been stalking the desert for two hundred eighty-two years fighting bandits (as he did in life)

 ## World Notes
-- Dominant race: the Rearkip, intelligent humanoid bat people.
+- Dominant race: the Etzeznalt, intelligent humanoid bat people.

 ## Design Notes
 - Add money to the game, allow bribery